SamuliLam/firestore-grafana-pipeline/docs/02_Technical_Specification.md

 ## 6.4 Environment Configuration (.env)

 The system requires specific environment variables to function.
 These must be defined in a `.env` file at the root of the respective service or the deployment repository.
+In addition, make sure that your /docker/secrets directory contains the GCP service account key file named 'normalizer-sa.json' for the backend to access Firestore.

 ### 6.4.1 Authentication (Auth0)
 These variables enable secure login and role-based access control via Auth0: